Tessa-Smith/PhD2024_TasBeetleBiogeography/README.md

 Supervisors: Barry Brook and Christopher Johnson.
 Collaborators: Nicholas Porch, Lynne Forster, Kieren Mitchell.

-All chapters of this thesis are currently unpublished, and so all content to stay with PhD candidate, supervisors, collaborators and thesis assessors until publication.
+All chapters of this thesis are currently unpublished, and so all content belongs to PhD candidate, supervisors, and collaborators until publication.

 Four main file types in this repository:
 - .rmd files with R code